 The Swedish Environmental Protection Agency requires that all funded projects within the Environmental research programme have a data management plan (DMP) from the start of the project.
 You are not however required to send this plan to them with your proposal.
 The agency recommends that you follow the guidelines for data management plans developed by Science Europe.
 You can read more about the Swedish Environmental Protection Agency’s terms and recommendations here (Swedish only).

 To assist both researchers and other staff at SLU to manage data, we have designed a DMP template that meets the requirements of VR (the Swedish Research Council), FORMAS and the Swedish Environmental Protection Agency.
-You find it here.
+See more on this at SLU’s Data Management Support.

-If you have questions concerning data management plans or need help to create one, please contact SLU’s Data Curation Unit at firstname.lastname@example.org.
+If you have questions concerning data management plans or need help to create one, please contact SLU’s Data Management Support at firstname.lastname@example.org.